HenceDeduce/test---repo/README.md

 # test---repo
 First repo made, to get to terms with Github
-Going through the Github tutorial to understand Git to get the absolute basics for the course data scientists
+Going through the Github tutorial to understand Git to get the absolute basics for the course data scientists.
+Having some difficulty finding the pull request button